This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about acetaminophen?

-Acetaminophen is an over-the-counter (OTC) medicine used to decrease pain and fever.
+Acetaminophen is a medicine used to decrease pain and fever.
 It is also found in cold, cough, and prescription pain medicines.
-An acetaminophen overdose can cause liver damage and become life threatening.
+An acetaminophen overdose can cause liver damage and become life-threatening.

 How do I safely give acetaminophen to my child?